yl-ang/tp/docs/team/halpfrog.md

     * What it does
       * Allows users to quickly find certain books using a search query
     * Justification
-      * It will make it easier for a librarian to find all books that are part of the same category or author should a student ask for similar books
+      * It will make it easier for a librarian to find all books that are part of the same category or author.
-      * It would also be able to search for multiple editions of the same book if they are not sure which is the one that they need to find.
+      * Allows the librarian to quickly find all books related to a topic.
     * Highlights
       * Requires more work than patron fine, to ensure that only one argument is parsed into the software since it can be one of 3.
       * The decision was also made to have it only search for a substring rather than match words exactly like `patron find`.
 As there can be many books with similar titles, it made more sense for it to search for parts of a title and let the user decide if that was what they were looking for.